jasonnerothin/jasonnerothin.github.io/2014-02-18-index-projection.md

 ## Mapping 3&dash;D coordinates

 ### Try 1: mathematical projection
-We start with a sound implementation of a mapping from a sequence of Points in 3-Dimensions to a sequence of Points on the x-axis.
+We start with an implementation of a mapping from a sequence of Points in 3-Dimensions to a sequence of Points on the x-axis.
 Key code is shown here:

 ![example projection function trait](images/apply.png)